-UNISON Scotland also promotes the important role of our members in social work in the media and we challenge negative press and media reporting.
+UNISON Scotland also promotes the important role of our members in social work and social care in the media and we challenge negative press and media reporting.
 We believe that we have had some success in improving the profile of social work in the media and in promoting a better understanding of the work done by social work members and the pressures faced.